 6. Employee Monitoring Laws on an International Scale

-From the point of view of preserving the integrity of the business and its stakeholders and employers, most businesses regard employee monitoring as the ends justifying the means.
+From the perspective of preserving the business's integrity and its stakeholders and employers, most companies regard employee monitoring as the end justifying the means.

 Employee monitoring has to comply with laws.
-For example, in the U.S, states such as Delaware, California and Connecticut make it compulsory for employers to inform employees that they are being electronically monitored.
+For example, in the U.S, states such as Delaware, California, and Connecticut make it compulsory for employers to inform employees that they monitor digitally.
 They can monitor your workplace communications, such as business phone calls and computer usage, and get access to your voicemail and email.

-The ECPA act (Electronic Communications Privacy Act) limits the extent to which electronic monitoring appliances can be used.
-While employers can listen in on work calls, they cannot tap or listen to conversations on personal devices.
+The ECPA act (Electronic Communications Privacy Act) limits how electronic monitoring appliances can be used.
+While employers can listen in on work calls, they cannot tap or listen to personal devices' conversations.

 7. How are employers monitoring their employees?

-While it’s perfectly legal to want to know what your workers are upto, employee monitoring ethics help you stay within acceptable limits.
-Employers monitor their employees based on what’s allowable, and what isn’t.
-Employers cannot proceed to monitor their pool without consent.
-If they do so and do not comply with data protection acts, it’s grounds for a lawsuit, entitling the aggrieved worker to compensation.
+While it's perfectly legal to want to know what your workers are up to, employee monitoring ethics help you stay within acceptable limits.
+Employers monitor their employees based on what's allowable and what isn't.
+Employers cannot proceed to watch their pool without consent.
+If they do so and do not comply with data protection acts, it's grounds for a lawsuit.
+This can in turn entitle the aggrieved worker to compensation.